hhumbetovv/fullstack-template/flutter/scripts/README.md

 ## Adding a new command

-1. Implement a command under `lib/src/feature/<name>/command.dart` that extends `ScriptsCommand` and override `Future<int> runCommand()`.
+1. Implement a command under `lib/src/feature/<name>/command/command.dart` that extends `ScriptsCommand` and override `Future<int> runCommand()`.
-2. Put the actual workflow in a feature module (`lib/src/feature/<name>/`) or a service so that the command stays a small entrypoint.
+2. Put the actual workflow in `<feature>/feature.dart` and supporting `runner/` / `services/` files so that the command stays a small entrypoint.
 3. Register the command by adding its factory to `command_registry.dart`.
 4. Run `fvms --help` (and the command’s own `--help`) to verify the wiring.